jomjol/AI-on-the-edge-device-docs/docs/Installation.md

     ![](img/setup-reboot.png)

-    **:bangbang: Warning:**
+    !!!
+Warning
         It will take up to 3 minutes.
 Afterwards you can find your device in the local network.
 Check your router for the IP.
 You can find it also in the USB Console output.